Top Hack Squat and Leg Press Machines

 Squats are functional exercises.
 These exercises are the ones that can be helpful for you even outside of the gym, in real life.
 Squats are definitely one of the most helpful functional exercises out there since you will have many chances in your life to use the strength and range of motion squats have generated for you.

 Of course, the more you do squats, the more fat you will burn.
 The more muscles you have, the more calories you will burn, so get squatting and you will burn that stubborn fat once and for all!
 Also, your balance and mobility will improve, while your leg stabilizer muscles strengthen, prevent injuries and joint aches.
-All in all, you will give both yourself and your body a great favor if you start using the hack squat machine!
+All in all, you will give both yourself and your body a great favor if you start using the hack machine!

 Some people are so afraid of this that they skip the squat all together.
 But will squat inevitably hurt your knees, or is that caused only by bad form and overachieving?

 The hack squat is definitely more convenient than the barbell squat, simply because it requires no spotter.
 This can be problematic though if you do not know what you're doing and are using the squat machine the wrong way.
 Yet, the hack squat is generally safer than the barbell squat, since it's gentler for the knees and it offers better control.
 The proper stance, which we described in our Use section, is vital if you want to keep your knees, and the rest of your body, safe and sound.
 Remember to keep your toes slightly bent outwards!
 Keeping them pointing forward will overload your knees.
 You can change your stance throughout the exercise, either going for a wider or a narrower stance, but if you have knee issues go for a wider stance.